-We believe that, to develop the most optimal cleanup technologies, it is essential that we truly understand the problem.
-Unfortunately, very little is known about the properties and dynamics of ocean plastic pollution – this is why we invest in scientific research.
-By understanding the sources, transport, and fate of plastic in the ocean, we create the foundation onto which we develop our cleanup solutions.
+We believe that in order to develop optimal cleanup technologies, we must truly understand the problem.
+Very little is known about the properties and dynamics of plastic pollution in aquatic ecosystems – this is why we invest in scientific research and produce open-access science.
+By understanding the sources, transport, and fate of plastic in and flowing into the ocean, we can create the foundation onto which we develop our cleanup solutions.

 Become a citizen scientist